PDM4AR/exercises/docs/01-helloworld.md

 (the template form which your repo was created).
 In order to get the updates in the future we need to tell git that there exist a _template_ repository to pull from.
 You can set this running `make set-template`.

-[todo update]

-Verify that everything went well typing `git remote -v` in your terminal.
+Verify that everything went well typing `git remote -v` in your terminal:

+* origin should point to your repository;
+* template should point to the template repository.

+Then update via `make update`, if your OS does not support Makefiles, you can run the commands from the terminal directly by copying them from the Makefile.

 # Exercise1 - Lexicographic comparison [Not graded]